Olumola-6/Portfolio/README.md

 </p>

-### 🎯 Current Focus
+### 🎯 Currently focused on:
-* 📊 Advancing business intelligence frameworks using SQL, Power BI, and Python pipelines.
+* 📊 Learning Python (Pandas + matplotlib) to move beyond SQL/Excel.
-* 📈 Designing structured, optimized backend processes and automated analytics dashboards.
+* 📈 Adding one real-world dataset per week to my portfolio.
+Not tutorial data.
-* 🎓 Deepening macro-level analytics structures for high-impact decision reporting.
+* 🎓 Practicing explaining technical decisions in plain English (harder than SQL).